SA Health Palliative Care Project

 In the case of my brother (who passed in 2010) in the Barossa, I can only say, it was my fellow volunteers that got me through..NOT the Palliative care service.
 Any service in this space that only provided that service during the hours of 9-5, is appalling.
 I understand that there are not enough staff to cover all bases, all hours....but why not?
 Dying is'nt scheduled to those hours...
 Continue reading

-by Lisbeth Cock, 8 months ago
+by Lisbeth Cock, about 2 years ago

 My daughter has cancer .. terminal .. how much longer ?
 I hope they are wrong, the latest update says before Christmas 2022.
 Is there help for her to die at home?
 She does not want to spend her last hours in a hospice.

-by Brigitta, 9 months ago
+by Brigitta, over 2 years ago

 The story of my sister’s cancer journey is long, but these are some situations from her experience that highlight how desperate SA is for a new model of Palliative Care.